Preschool Age: When Do Kids Start Preschool?

 Curiosity and imagination

-Are they curious about the world around them?
+Is your child curious about the world around them?
 Do they ask open-ended questions and come up with imaginative solutions to problems?
-Curiosity is a necessary skill that preschoolers need as they learn new skills and learn to interact with other children.
+Curiosity is a necessary skill that preschoolers need as they learn, explore, and interact with other children.

 However, if your child hasn’t begun to ask open-ended questions about other people or the world around them, they may not be ready for the academic and social environment of preschool.